rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 - The short list should be made available to the faculty for feedback.
 - The feedback should be taken as input.

-Sam Pitroda sent a letter to the then prime minister Manmohan Singh on the issues of the appointment of Directors and Chairpersons of governing councils/boards.
-It made a strong case for transparency and seeking inputs from academia and society.
+Sam Pitroda sent a letter to the then prime minister Manmohan Singh on the issues of the appointment of the Directors and Chairpersons of governing councils/boards for institutes of national importance.
+It made a strong case for transparency and seeking inputs from the academia and the society.

 The two significant points of this letter are as follows: